TestFX/TestFX/README.md

 too verbose and unwieldy.
 We wanted tests with easy-to-read code that our tester could follow and modify on her own.

 ### Get it!
-This is what you need in your pom.xml file to start using GuavaFX:
+This is what you need in your pom.xml file to start using TestFX:
 ```XML
 <pluginRepositories>
    <pluginRepository>